JonAbrams/SpaceAce/README.md

 Given the name of a key on the state, returns a function that assigns any given value to that key.

-If the given value is an event (i.e. has a `target` with a `value`), the event's value is extracted and used instead.
+If the given value is an event (i.e. has a `target` with a `value`), the event's value is applied instead.
+If the event's type is `checkbox`, then the target's `checked` value is applied.
+If the event's type is `number`, the value is converted to a number before being applied.

 e.g.